qmacro/teched-jq-talk/README.md

 "object"
 ```

 This is the elegance of the streaming nature of jq.
-It will invoke the filter (the expression we pass in single quotes -- just `type` in this example -- or in a file with `--from-file`) on each of the JSON values it sees.
+It will invoke the filter (the expression we pass in single quotes -- i.e. `type` in this example -- or in a file with `--from-file`) on each of the JSON values it sees.

-And for a digression upon a digression - what if you wanted to process these three values (the objects for Monday, Tuesday and Wednesday) in the context of a single jq filter, i.e. have them all read in and processed together?
+And for a digression upon a digression - what if you wanted to process these three discrete JSON values (the objects for Monday, Tuesday and Wednesday) in the context of a single execution of your jq expression, i.e. have them all read in and processed together?
 That's what the `--slurp` (`-s`) option does for us.
 Observe:

 ```shell
 ; jq --slurp 'type' three-values.json
 "array"
 ```

-Here's what the jq manual says about this option: "Instead of running the filter for each JSON object in the input, read the entire input stream into a large array and run the filter just once.".
+Here's what the jq manual says about this option: "Instead of running the filter for each JSON object in the input, read the entire input stream into a large array and run the filter just once".
 To make sure we understand what this does exactly, we can just use the identity function:

 ```shell
 ; jq --slurp '.' three-values.json